Getting to Appointments on Time: A Guide for Autistic Minds

 Step 1: Put the Appointment in Your Calendar Right Away

-Many in our community find Cozi Calendar and Skylight Calendar helpful because it has flexible reminder options.
+Many people in our community find shared or visual calendars helpful because they offer flexible reminder options.

 Try setting: